Adroitguy/alx-system_engineering-devops/README.md

-Some shell basics, permissions and redirections
+Some shell basics, permissions, redirections and Shell, init files, variables and expansions